-If you plan to participate in a MassTransfer program (or you have already started a Joint Admissions or MassTransfer program) and intend to transfer to UMass Amherst, follow these steps to stay on track.
+If you plan to participate in a MassTransfer program (or you have already started a MassTransfer program) and intend to transfer to UMass Amherst, follow these steps to stay on track.

-- Identify an approved Joint Admissions or MassTransfer program by consulting your community college catalog, the community college admissions office or transfer advisor, or the Department of Higher Education Web site (Joint Admissions, MassTransfer).
+- Identify an approved MassTransfer program by consulting your community college catalog, the community college admissions office or transfer advisor, or the Department of Higher Education MassTransfer web site.

-- Follow the Joint Admissions or MassTransfer course requirements for the associate degree program, as listed in the community college catalog.
+- Follow the MassTransfer course requirements for the associate degree program, as listed in the community college catalog.

 - If you have questions about transferring to UMass Amherst, meet with the community college transfer advisor or contact a transfer counselor in the UMass Amherst Admissions Office (413-545-0222).